eve-seat/seat/docs/INSTALL_Centos.md

 SeAT was developed for Linux and has been tested to work fine on CentOS.
 Chances are you could get it going pretty easily on many other Linux distros, so feel free to contribute docs with install guides.
 As far as windows support goes... well....

 ### Installation ###
 The following installation assumes you are using CentOS.
 For the Debian/Ubuntu folk, most of the `yum install` commands will probably end up being things like `apt-get install`.
+A seperate guide for Debian / Ubuntu folk will come soon™

 For CentOS, the EPEL repository is needed for Redis and supervisod, so download and install it with the following 2 commands: